Senior Daily Fun

 ►The first project is a tissue box cover, for either a square or a rectangular box.

 ►The second project called landscape is a theme for a picture made by cutting and layering felt.
-I recommend it be only 8 by 10 inches picture.
+I recommend it be only 9 by 12 inches picture.
 Photograph the final picture or display them at an angle.
 They should not fall apart if gently handled.
 Recycle the large pieces of the landscape for the next felt activity.

-Box: rectangular
+Box: Square

-Landscape idea: Campfire
+Landscape idea: Covered bridge

 Creating with Felt Fabric